 Marmite is a very popular British yeast extract spread.
 It is very dark brown in colour and has a texture similar to black treacles (molasses).
 It has a unique savoury and salty taste.

-Tips for making the Cheese & Marmite Scones:
+More tips for making the Cheese & Marmite Scones:

 - Depending on how big a cutter you use, you will get a different amount of scones.
-I used a 2.5" (60mm) one and got 6 scones.
+I used a 2.5" one and got 6 scones.

 - When glazing the scones, try not to let the glaze dribble down the side of the scone, as this will also affect the rise.